Looking for an answer?

 How long are the classes?

-Adult classes generally last for two and a half hours, kids classes for one and a half.
+Classes generally last for two and a half hours.

 Does the cost include materials and tools?